Quickscribe Services Ltd.

 • Surface casing vents

 The changes include enhancements to requirements for leak detection and repair, designed to ensure leaks are detected and repaired quickly.
 Additionally, robust data management and reporting requirements to ensure transparent reporting of industry actions are under development.
 The new regulations and methane reduction measures align with the Province's CleanBC plan.
-Read the full OGC bulletin
+Read the full OGC bulletin.

 This Pipeline is Challenging Indigenous Law and